lowesoftware/image-chart/readme.md

 Parameter  | Description
 ------------- | -------------
-bg  | 'default: fff'.
+bg  | `default: fff`.
 Optional.
-A hex value to set as the background color of the chart. width  | 'default: 800'.
+A hex value to set as the background color of the chart. width  | `default: 800`.
 Optional.
-The width, in pixels of the chart image. height | 'default: 300'.
+The width, in pixels of the chart image. height | `default: 300`.
 Optional.
 The height, in pixels of the chart image. config | Required.
 This is a stringified JSON object that will be passed to the C3 chart _generate_ method.
-For information on how to generate C3 charts see the [Getting Started](http://c3js.org/gettingstarted.html), [Examples](http://c3js.org/examples.html), and [Reference](http://c3js.org/reference.html). token | 'See config\defaut.json to enable and set'.
+For information on how to generate C3 charts see the [Getting Started](http://c3js.org/gettingstarted.html), [Examples](http://c3js.org/examples.html), and [Reference](http://c3js.org/reference.html). token | `See config\defaut.json to enable and set`.
 Not required by default, when enabled this is the api authentication token required to generate a chart.

 How It Works